didi/maskdetection/README.md

 - Run executable files with the detected face to judge if the face is wearing mask.

 ### Tips：
-- Expanding the detected face bounding box is to reduce the impact of detection error.
+- The detected face bounding box is expanded to reduce the effect of detection errors.
-- We expand each side of the original face bounding box by 40% for mask detection.
-It can be adjusted according to the actual situation, for example, the dense crowd can appropriately reduce the proportion to fit the actual scene.
+- Each side of the original face bounding box is expanded by 40% for mask detection.
+The proportion may be adjusted to the actual scenario/context（e.g., reduced to fit the actual scene in case of a dense crowd).

 ## Model
 - Our model is pretrained by public ResNet50-caffemodel.